Sleep & Airway Health

 Airway Imaging & Sleep Screening

-We use 3D CBCT scans, airway volume assessments, and sleep quality questionnaires to identify underlying breathing issues.
+We use 3-D scans, airway volume measurements, and sleep quality assessments to understand how your anatomy, habits, and breathing patterns affect your rest.

 Oral Appliance Therapy

-Custom-made dental devices that position the jaw to open the airway—an effective, CPAP-free solution for mild to moderate sleep apnea and snoring.
+Custom-fitted oral devices gently reposition the jaw during sleep to keep the airway open.
+It’s a comfortable CPAP alternative for mild to moderate sleep apnea and chronic snoring.

 TMJ & Bite Optimization